gotham-rs/gotham/examples/diesel/README.md

 concurrent blocking operations.
 For further details see [tokio_threadpool::blocking documentation](https://docs.rs/tokio-threadpool/0.1.8/tokio_threadpool/fn.blocking.html).

-When used in tests, the middleware uses isolated test transactions to allow tests to run in parallel.
+When used in tests, the middleware can use isolated test transactions to allow tests to run in parallel.

 ## Running
+You'll need the diesel cli to setup the database and run migrations.
+This can be installed with `cargo install diesel_cli`.
+See [diesel getting started instructions](http://diesel.rs/guides/getting-started/) for further details.

+First, we'll setup the database and run the application.
+Then, we'll create and retieve a product from our database via our REST api.

 From the `examples/diesel` directory:
 ```
 Terminal 1:
 $ DATABASE_URL=products.db diesel database setup